 The nation's current GOES-R series do not have a geostationary (GEO) hyperspectral IR sounder, while several international agencies have or are developing such a capability.
 The GEO hyperspectral IR sounders will greatly enhance the current forecast capability by providing critical high temporal resolution sounding information.

-▴ ▾ Global Cloud Climatology
+▴ ▾ Global IR Emissivity

 ▴ ▾ Hazardous Weather Testbed (HWT)